villadora/node-couchdb/README.md

 ## Features

-* Extendable via bind, to format your own apis
+* Extendable via bind, to build your own apis
-* Supports view, list and shows
+* Support view, list and shows
 * Chain for query paramters, easy and clean
 * All the concepts (View, Document, etc.) are seperated, which make this lib support urls that get rewritted
-* Treats DesignDoc the same as Document, you can do operations on DesignDoc
+* Treat DesignDoc the same as Document, you can do operations on DesignDoc

 ## Installation